bazelbuild/bazel/site/docs/install-windows.md

 ### Step 4: Set up your environment

-It's a good idea to rename the Bazel binary to `bazel.exe` and add it to your default paths.
+To make Bazel easily accessible from command prompts or PowerShell by default, you can rename the Bazel binary to `bazel.exe` and add it to your default paths.

 ```batch
 set PATH=%PATH%;<path to the Bazel binary>